📸 Andrew Itaga via Unsplash

 STUDIO UPDATE

-📸 Karabo Lediga, Director and Writer “Sabbatical”
+📸 Karabo Lediga, Writer and Director “Sabattical”

 We’ve never had a filmmaker on the podcast, so I’m stoked that Johannesburg-based writer/director, Karabo Lediga is the first one.
 WOOP!
-She is currently riding the wave of her debut feature called Sabbatical, a mother-daughter story that must been seen by everyone for its honesty, humor and top tier entertainment value.
+She is currently riding the wave of her debut feature called Sabbatical, a mother-daughter story that must been seen by everyone for its honesty, humor and top tier entertainment value

 The main character, Lesego was a high flying corporate type on a CEO track when a professional scandal forces her to return to her childhood home and confront the truth of her relationship with her overbearing and judgmental mother, Doris.
-I won’t give away much about the film…
+I won’t give away much about the film.

 …But I will definitely tell you that my conversation with Karabo offers so many insights into the South African and Global film world.
 We get into her career trajectory, how to network and how funding works in the film industry.
 We also discuss her other credits, including Netflix’s first Africa Original, Queen Sono, her very own award-winning short film, What did You Dream .
 She also briefly touches on her winning partnership with her filmmaker/comedian/actor brother, Kagiso Lediga and sister-in-law, Tasmin Andersson at the independent film house, Diprente.
 Tasmin’s producer credits include Queen Sono and my absolute favorite good laugh, Big Nunu’s Little Heist